Life After A Conviction In Washington State

 Probation

-A judge has the authority to pronounce a sentence of jail or prison time, but then to probate that sentence for a period of time.
+A judge has the authority to pronounce a sentence of jail or prison time but then to probate that sentence for a period of time.
 For example, a judge may impose a six-month jail sentence probated for one year.
-If the defendant stays out of further trouble during the probation period, the sentence is considered completed.
-If the defendant has another arrest or criminal charge fails to comply with court-ordered services, or fails to maintain contact with their probation officer, the state may ask the court to revoke probation.
+The sentence is completed if the defendant stays out of further trouble during probation.
+If the defendant has another arrest or criminal charge, fails to comply with court-ordered services, or fails to maintain contact with their probation officer, the state may ask the court to revoke probation.
 If this happens, the defendant must serve the full jail or prison term.

 Parole

-A defendant may obtain early release from jail or prison through the parole system.
+Through the parole system, a defendant may obtain early release from jail or prison.
 While this gets the defendant out of jail, it may impose significant restrictions on their liberty.
 A parolee must maintain contact with a parole officer who, much like a probation officer, monitors progress with any court-ordered services and supervises matters such as drug testing or a job search.
 Significant criminal problems or failure to follow a parole officer’s instructions can lead to parole revocation and a return to jail.

 Criminal Record